-Your main concern, and main aim as an online salesperson, is to sell.
+Your main concern and main aim as an online salesperson is to sell.
 Online platforms make it sound easy enough, since the market is already there, seemingly waiting, but it may not be that quick and easy as you might think.
-Remember that majority of businesses nowadays are online, and that equals to a whole lot of competition.
+Remember that the majority of businesses nowadays are online, and that equals to a whole lot of competition.

 This article will explain to you where push notifications come in, and why they are important to you as an eCommerce website owner looking to push, quite literally, your products.

 Push notifications are automated messages sent to users even when an application or website is not open.
 They are small messages used to reach internet users at any time, that pop up on the computer/ phone screen to remind users of promotions, sales, abandoned carts, new products, and any other thing a website owner wants to push.

 As earlier mentioned, there are a few ways that you can use push notifications to drum up business.
 Here’s a brief detailing in each of these purposes.

 You can use push notifications to alert the user on the arrival of new products in store that they may be interested in buying.

 If you have a sale, let’s say thanksgiving, Christmas or Black Friday, you could pop up a little notification on your user’s screen to let them know.

 Authenticating New Users

 You could use push notifications to invite potential users to sign in/ sign up to your website.
 You can distinguish which user to send this notification to based on their site visits/ user history.

 No one can resist an offer or a promotion.
 You could entice users by offering them discount coupons and codes that will apply when they purchase something from you.
 Show them that you are the best in your field, and affordable too.